-A Master in Educational Technology degree program shows students how to apply technology to improve education.
+A Educational Technology online Master’s degree program shows students how to apply technology to improve education.
 The programs provide education professionals with the expertise needed to enhance teaching and learning.
 Our “wired world” is continually changing, and this requires educators to stay current with the latest educational technology.

-This masters degree attracts education professionals interested in Internet-based teaching, improving traditional classroom learning, managing distance education programs, designing instructional modules, corporate training and more.
+This online Master’s in Instructional Technology attracts education professionals interested in Internet-based teaching, improving traditional classroom learning, managing distance education programs, designing instructional modules, corporate training and more.

 Graduates may teach in public and private schools (both secondary and colleges).
 Graduates may also assume an administrative or consulting role, becoming school or district educational technology leaders, technology coordinators, educational technology consultants, and professional trainers in educational technology, working in the corporate world or for government agencies.